turbot/pipes-sdk-go/docs/OrgMembers.md

 )

 func main() {
-    orgHandle := "orgHandle_example" // string | Specify the handle of the organization where the member need to be invited. request := *openapiclient.NewCreateOrgUserRequest("Handle_example", "Role_example") // CreateOrgUserRequest | The request body to invite a member to an organization.
+    orgHandle := "orgHandle_example" // string | Specify the handle of the organization where the member need to be created. request := *openapiclient.NewCreateOrgUserRequest("Handle_example", "Role_example") // CreateOrgUserRequest | The request body to create a member in an organization in a custom tenant.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)